diku-dk/futhark-oopsla24/README.md

 This section describes every top-level file and directory in the artifact and its purpose.

-* `data.sh`: The main data analysis script, invoked by `Makefile`.
+* `benchmarks/data.sh`: The main data analysis script, invoked by `Makefile`.

-* `findilps.awk`: An Awk script that extracts ILP programs from compiler logs.
+* `benchmarks/findilps.awk`: An Awk script that extracts ILP programs from compiler logs.

-* `futhark-benchmarks-automap`: The Futhark benchmark suite modified to take advantage of `automap`.
+* `benchmarks/futhark-benchmarks-automap`: The Futhark benchmark suite modified to take advantage of `automap`.

-* `futhark-benchmarks-original`: The unmodified Futhark benchmark suite.
+* `benchmarks/futhark-benchmarks-original`: The unmodified Futhark benchmark
+  suite.

-* `Makefile`: A simplistic Makefile that simply runs `data.sh`.
+* `benchmarks/Makefile`: A simplistic Makefile that simply runs `data.sh`.

 More files and directories are created as part of the artifact as discussed above.